Sports injury prevention

 Treating an injury

-While broken bones and severe sporting injuries such as concussions should be treated immediately by a medical professional, less serious sprains and strains can initially be helped by the RICE method.
+While broken bones and severe sporting injuries such as concussions should be treated immediately by a medical professional, less serious sprains and strains can initially be helped by the RICED method.

-Using the RICE method immediately can help to stop swelling.
+Using the RICED method immediately can help to limit swelling, reducing pain and loss of function.

 Rest — no further exercise or stretching or quick movements.